Lakhtus/Lakhtus/README.md

 Math and Research Operation student

-Jack of All trade, Master to Anything
+Jack of All trade, Master of Anything
 DM for collab
 <!---
 Lakhtus/Lakhtus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.